 The multifamily property management team members highlighted here today are all integral to running a profitable rental property.
 The more cohesive the team, the more profitable the property stands to be.
 These team members, when given clear direction from ownership, can make investing in commercial property nearly seamless.

-If you’re interested in learning more about the ways in which we structure, manage and incentivize our operations team, contact us today.
+Interested in learning more about the ways in which we structure, manage and incentivize our operations team?
+Contact us today.
 We take great pride in being a vertically-integrated firm with opportunities for all of our staff to excel.
 When they do well, we all do well together.